 How do we get back in touch with our true self?
 What is the value in reconnecting with our self?
 Though spending time alone may often have a bad reputation, there is another perspective that says scheduling solitude into your routine can help you reap many benefits and rewards for yourself and those around you.

 According to the Journal for the Theory of Social Behaviour, the article “Solitude: An Exploration of Benefits of Being Alone,” defines solitude as “disengagement from the immediate demands of other people—a state of reduced social inhibition and increased freedom to select one’s mental or physical activities.”
 In studying solitude, research shows there can be numerous positive outcomes to this practice, such as:

 - Freedom increases with the ability to engage in desired activities.

-If you are looking for more information or community support on improving your social-emotional health and well-being, MSU Extension offers numerous programs that can assist in this process.
+Visit MSU Extension for more information or community support on improving your social-emotional health and well-being.